MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 ## Operational excellence

 Monitoring and diagnostics are crucial.
 Not only can you measure performance statistics, but also use metrics troubleshoot and remediate issues quickly.
-We recommend you review the [Operational excellence design principles](/azure/well-architected/devops/principles) and the [Day-2 operations guide](/azure/architecture/operator-guides/AzureStackHCI/day-2-operations-guide).
+We recommend reviewing the [Operational excellence design principles](/azure/well-architected/devops/principles) and how to [collect logs](/azure-stack/hci/manage/collect-logs) to help troubleshoot issues with Azure Stack HCI.

 When discussing operational excellence with Azure Stack HCI, it's important to distinguish between *cluster operational excellence* and *workload operational excellence*.
 Cluster operational practices are the responsibility of the cluster administrators, while workload operational practices are the responsibility of the VM Guest OS admins and application developers.
 Azure Stack HCI has considerations and recommendations for both of these roles.